dh-rico-freitas/AoC-2023/README.md

 time the results.

 Idea 3. is around 10x faster than 2., so it wasn't a bad idea to implement it in that way.
-But the second code is far cleaner.
+But the second code is far cleaner (except for the serch function name).
 Maybe I should try to fix that.

+### Take 3.

+I like the get_number_simple interface, but it's not trivial to recreate in get_number.
+At this point, OO seems razonable, two different implementations with different initialization, seems razonable to use composition and maybe an strategy patter.

+Let's see.

+The new implementation is OOP to reuse some code, same performance difference.
+Also I changed the cli flag to call one or other version.
+The simple seems like a better baseline.

+That's all for this problem.